jimmyangel/hugo-later/README.md

-# Hugo Now - A fork
+# Hugo Later - A fork of Hugo Now

 A Hugo port of [Jekyll Now](https://github.com/barryclark/jekyll-now).
 The Hugo implementation is inspired by [Hemingway](https://github.com/tanksuzuki/hemingway).